saltyorg/docs/docs/reference/subdomain.md

-Setup instructions are separated based on the DNS Provider you use and the tpye of install.
+Setup instructions are separated based on the DNS Provider you use and the type of install.

 # Cloudflare